 High River runs out of storage space after deluge of donations

-posted about 6 years ago by margpollon
+posted over 8 years ago by margpollon

 HIGH RIVER, Alta. – The southern Alberta town that everyone had to leave due to flooding says it will no longer take donations of goods because it has run out of storage space.